drizzleco/create-flask-app/README.md

 ## Getting Started

-1. `pip install .` to install the `create-flask-app` console script
+1. `pip install new-flask-app` to install the `create-flask-app` console script
 2. run `create-flask-app`
 3. after selecting extras, `cd` into the new directory and `make start` to start flask server
 4. done!